tyl3366/Chess-Engine/README.md

 # PhoenixEngine

-Chess engine in python that I will be on and off developing
+Chess engine in python via python-chess that I will be on and off developing

 I am aware that python is a non-ideal language to program a chess engine and so this is my learning version, mainly to get the basics down.
 I will probably end up remaking this in Java in the future.